 Fern & Fungi is a small family-run apothecary in the wilds of rural Ontario.
-Sarah & Alex make and sell small batch artisan goods crafted from the plants, trees, and fungi growing all around them in the Northern wilderness.
-They use as many local weeds and wild native plants as possible to give their apothecary a sustainable, bioregional, and seasonal focus.
+We craft small-batch, artisan edible and medicinal herbal goods crafted from the plants, trees, and fungi growing all around us in the Northern wilderness.
+Along with locally sourced organic herbs, we use as many weeds and wild native plants as possible to give the apothecary a sustainable, bioregional, and seasonal focus.

 Our Products concentrate on:

-Helping people better incorporate medicinal mushrooms and other medicinal edibles into their daily lives in easy and delicious ways.
+Helping people better incorporate medicinal mushrooms and other medicinal herbs into their daily lives in easy and delicious ways.

 Helping people get relief from chronic pain, anxiety, and lack of sleep by making potent herbal salves from medicinal nightshade plants.